IbrahimAbuawad/reading-notes/401/class_07.md

 - I want to build a fully functional app like twitter just to see if i can

+## What is JWT ?
+JSON Web Token Explained

+- JWTs are compact, they can be sent over URL easily
+- JWTs are intended for use between any two parteis.
+- JWT is an Open Standard

+## Is JWT secure?

+- if you don't know the secret, you can't modify the JWT

 ## References:

 - https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/